4e1e0603/01/README.md

 # Random walks

-_Simplictic simulations of various types of random walks._
+_Simulations of various types of random walks._

 - Simple random walks
   - [x] Random walk on regular 1D lattice where you can step in any of the two directions `{↑, ↓}` with the same probability.